5 Ways To Keep Your Cool This Summer

 The biggest factor to keep in mind with central air conditioning systems is that they require duct work.
 Ducts carry the cool air from the blower to distribute it to each room in your home.
 If your home doesn't already feature ducts, you may not enjoy the amount of labor and cost that goes into installing it.

-Some older homes will be a lot more difficult to install duct work in.
+Some older homes present serious challenges to installing ductwork.
 In some cases, it may not be possible.
 To avoid the complications, cost, and labor of installing air ducts, consider a ductless mini split system.

 Mini Split Systems